balena-io/debugging-masterclass/README.md

 issues.

-`chronyc` is a command-line utility that can be used to interoperate with the NTP daemon. `chonyc` has many commands, the most useful are:
+`chronyc` is a command-line utility that can be used to interoperate with the NTP daemon. `chronyc` has many commands, the most useful are:

 * `sources` - A list of all the current NTP sources being used by the NTP daemon.